 The enemy does not need to destroy the Church from the outside if he can fracture it from within.
 Throughout history he has promoted misinterpretations of Scripture, stirred theological confusion, and encouraged division that weakens the Body of Christ and confuses those who are searching for truth.

 This is not to say that doctrine does not matter — it does, enormously, and we must pursue truth with clarity and conviction.
 But when Christians are consumed by fighting one another rather than standing together on the essentials of the faith, the enemy has won a quiet and significant victory.
-Souls who might have been reached are instead repelled by the spectacle of division.
+Souls who might have been reached are instead repelled by the spectacle of a divided Church.
+Unity is not a nice-to-have.
+It is a strategic necessity — and Christ prayed for it explicitly (John 17:21).